f1tenth-dev/simulator/tutorials/first_time_setup.md

 ## Getting Started (Basic Tutorials)

 **Note**: If you have not yet completed the steps to install the simulator, the steps shown in this tutorial will not work.
-It is very important that you follow the instruction to donload, compile, install and source the simulator as described.
+It is very important that you follow the instruction to download, compile, install and source the simulator as described.

 The ROS F1/10 Autonomous Racecar Simulator consists of two major elements: the racecar and the race track.
 More details about the elements are provided throughout this tutorial.